Kubernetes Monitoring - K8s Cluster & Container Observability

 Overview

 Kubernetes monitoring differs from traditional server-based monitoring.
-Instead of only tracking system uptime, you need insights into pods, services, microservices interactions, events, logs, and traces.
+Kubernetes cluster monitoring requires insights into pods, containers, services, microservices interactions, Kubernetes events, container logs, and distributed traces for effective K8s monitoring.

-OpenTelemetry provides a unified way to collect telemetry data from Kubernetes, and OpenObserve makes it easy to ingest, store, visualize, and analyze that data with minimal setup.
+OpenTelemetry provides a unified way to collect Kubernetes telemetry data, and OpenObserve makes it easy to ingest, store, visualize, and analyze Kubernetes metrics, logs, and traces for comprehensive Kubernetes monitoring and container observability with minimal setup.

 The integration includes: